Eurostar Premier: London to Paris

 When to go

-Choose a weekday morning if you can.
+Aim to travel on a weekday morning if possible.
 The station feels calmer, the lounge is easier to settle into and your first few hours in Paris remain yours before the city reaches full volume.
 A Friday morning also works well if you want the weekend to start with momentum, but try to avoid school holidays where possible.
-Arrive with enough time to move through the station without rushing.
-The goal is to begin the trip composed, not in recovery mode.
+Arrive with enough time to move through the station without a need to rush.
+Factor in security and immigration clearance into your plan and leave enough contingency time for unexpected delays.
+The goal is to begin the trip composed, not in recovery mode when you reach the platform.

 Who this Edit is for